Kishan-k2004/Basic-JavaScript-Projects/README.md

 ### 1️⃣ **BMI Calculator**
    - A simple web-based BMI (Body Mass Index) calculator.
    - Users can input their weight and height to get their BMI.
-   - Provides a classification based on BMI (Underweight, Normal, Overweight, Obese).
    - **Tech Used:** HTML, CSS, JavaScript.

    **📂 File:** `BMICalculator/index.html`